How to find the best travel backpack

 Mountain Hardwear South Col 70 OutDry Backpack

-The South Col 70 is one of my favourites because of its well-built frame and tough material.
-It has a large centre storage which seems to fit any article I cram into it.
+The South Col 70 is one of my favorites because of its well-built frame and tough material.
+It has a large center storage which seems to fit any article I cram into it.
 Another great feature about this pack is the gel like shoulder and waist straps.
 They feel like a cool gel that molds to you and are small and compact.
 This pack also claims to be water resistant, which comes in handy traveling in unpredictable weather conditions.
 The South COL also comes in a 50L size if you are looking for something smaller.

 Why I like the South COL 70

 Very light weight – By itself, this pack weighs in at around 3 pounds, giving it an incredibly lightweight feel for the durability of the material.

 Durable material – It’s great at keeping water out; a tough pack built for many years of hard travelling.

 The straps – The straps really are comfy.
 The gel like material forms to you and the straps themselves are small so they don’t get in way.